-Obviously, in the real-world environment of a brick and mortar gallery, people visit because they’re looking to invest in artwork for their home or office.
+In the real-world environment of a brick and mortar gallery, people visit because they’re looking to invest in artwork for their home or office.

 Usually, they’ll have the chance to speak directly with the gallery owner or the sales staff about the kinds of things they’re looking for, and what inspires them etc. They can also get the story of the artist during those same conversations and learn more about who they are.

-Of course, you might argue that the website has an “about” page, an artist statement, a photographer bio, or whatever else you like to call it, but (while that’s a good thing) I honestly don’t believe it’s anywhere near enough information for a first-time visitor to discover enough of a connection with the artist to move them into that buying frame of mind.
+You might argue that the website has an “about” page, your artist statement, a photographer bio, or whatever else you like to call it, but (while it’s a good thing) I don’t believe it’s enough information for a first-time visitor to make a connection with you and move them into a buying frame of mind.

 The answer is, “yes, I do believe they can work, and they’re clearly an essential part of any online sales process.”

-For example, Ansel Adams or Peter Lik are already familiar to many, so people already feel as if they have some relationship with them when they visit their website to look at their work or make a purchase.
+For example, Ansel Adams or Peter Lik are already familiar to many, so people may already feel as if they have a relationship with them when they visit their website to look at their work or make a purchase.

 Separating The Art From The Photographer

-Make no mistake, this is not for the faint-hearted photographer, or anyone who prefers the safety of running with the rest of the herd.
+Make no mistake, this is not for the fainthearted photographer, or anyone who prefers the safety of running with the rest of the herd.

-Because, unlike in nature, there is no safety in numbers when it comes to marketing.
+Unlike in nature, there is no safety in numbers when it comes to marketing.